 Riverside Cabanas, has triples and 4 person family rooms, see below

-On Thee Rock has triples, see below *cheapest*
+On The Rock has triples, see review below *cheapest*

-The Family Accommodation We Used in Mirissa, Sri Lanka.
+The Budget Family Accommodation We”ve Used in Mirissa, Sri Lanka.
 Reviews.

 NOTE: This post was first written in 2014, updated in 2016 and 2017.
 We have more information on accommodation at higher price points in our post on why Mirissa is such a great destination for couples or families and also below.